-Howbeit, the one and only significant differentiator which can let you become a right candidate for your new gig is your proficiency in the current job.
+Howbeit, the one and only significant differentiator which can let you become the right candidate for your new gig is your proficiency in the current job.
 You should portray yourself as a positive, collaborative, and reliable co-worker or boss in the position that you are already doing.

 It is evident that like attracts like.
 So, the authentic and trustworthy people who are hiring will always like for working with the same kind of individuals who are committed to a positive mentality at work.

 Hence, be dutiful and sensible in your current job, show the same gesture during an interview, and that’s it.
-Focus on how you are as a professional presently and future opportunities will automatically open up to you.
+Focus on how you are as a professional presentation and future opportunities will automatically open up to you.

 4. Build a Comprehensive Network

 Jill Santopietro-Panall, HR consultant and originator of 21Oak HR Consulting, LLC

 The right kind of networking is not the connection which you have with the Bigwigs.
 Instead, the most effective one is the natural kind which can happen anytime, anywhere.
 How does it work?